 Scott Reid, chief marketing officer for Espiritus, said the company’s leadership team are strong supporters of the United States military and quickly embraced the idea of an Irish whiskey for America’s pre-eminent Irish heritage army unit.

 “It made total sense,” Reid said.
-“Some of the finest whiskies in the world come from Ireland and the category is currently on fire.
+“Some of the finest whiskeys in the world come from Ireland and the category is currently on fire.
 To be able to help create a great whiskey brand and have it associated with a military unit with the reputation and tradition of the 69th Infantry Regiment was an opportunity we simply couldn’t allow to pass by.”

 A portion of the sale of each bottle sold will benefit the trust and support its historic preservation mission as well as philanthropic activities on behalf of the Regiment’s veterans and their families.